 - Buying drugs on the street

 - Having trouble keeping a job

 - Doing things that their sober self would not do

 Anxiety Develops from Cocaine Use

 - Cocaine is a stimulant and speeds up the neurotransmitters of the brain.
-This process causes anxiety.
+This process causes an anxiety disorder.

-- Anxiety can happen during withdrawal.
+- Anxiety can also happen during the cocaine withdrawal process.
 When coming off of cocaine, the neurotransmitters can drop dramatically.
 This leads to depression and anxiety as the brain is trying to normalize.